Reycko/VCXBase/README.md

 ### Method 2 (better?)
 You can also create a new solution.
 Copy .github, .gitignore, .gitattributes and Directory.Build.props.
-Get the `GetGitInfo` target from the .vcxproj and use it.
+Get the `GetGitInfo` target from the .vcxproj and put it on your project.
 That should work.

 ## Post-install setup